grokify/ringcentral-sdk-ruby/docs/usage/callqueues/DNDStatus.md

 2. Check to see if the extension's `dndStatus` includes department (call queue) calls
 3. If the presence does not include department calls, update the `extension/presence` endpoint with the appropriate new status

-The above is implemented in `RingCentralSdk::Helpers::ExtensionPresence` and used as follows:
+The above is implemented in `RingCentralSdk::Helpers::ExtensionPresence` ([lib/ringcentral_sdk/helpers/extension_presence.rb](https://github.com/grokify/ringcentral-sdk-ruby/blob/master/lib/ringcentral_sdk/helpers/extension_presence.rb)) and can be used as follows:

 ```ruby
 extension_id = 111111